Skip to main content

 Do homeschoolers have to take standardized tests in Indiana?

-How many days do I need to homeschool in Indiana?
+Do I need a teaching degree to homeschool in Indiana?

 Can homeschoolers play sports in Indiana?

 It depends on the school district.
-Indiana does not have a state law guaranteeing homeschool sports access.
-However, the IHSAA permits homeschool students to participate in high school athletics if they have been homeschooled for three consecutive years, take state examinations, submit grade information, and enroll in at least one class per day at the school.
+Indiana does not have a statewide law guaranteeing homeschool sports access.
+The IHSAA permits homeschool students to participate in high school athletics if they have been homeschooled for at least three consecutive years, take state examinations, submit grade information, and enroll in at least one class per day at the participating school.
+Contact your local school for specific policies.

 Does Indiana give money for homeschooling?

-Indiana's Education Scholarship Account (ESA) provides up to $20,000 for students with disabilities and $8,000 for siblings.
+Indiana's Education Scholarship Account (ESA) provides up to $20,000 per year for students with disabilities and up to $8,000 for siblings.
 The Choice Scholarship voucher (~$5,800) covers private school tuition only, not homeschool expenses directly.
-Federal options like the Coverdell ESA and 529 plans are also available.
+Federal options include Coverdell ESAs ($2,000/year per child), 529 plan withdrawals (up to $20,000/year for K-12 starting in 2026), and the federal Education Freedom Tax Credit beginning in 2027.